mskim/rlayout/README.md

 2014 10 30
 	- tracking support #TODO need to test this
-	- font with weight support, get the postscript names

 2014 10 29
-	- ePub generation

 2014 10 23
  1. html generation for chapter